Welcome to this post, where we are going to see the main differences between USDT and USDC, and which is the best option.

 The other negative aspect is the lack of transparency.
 Despite being audited, being a company in a country with few regulatory requirements, there are many doubts about the company that has audited tether and if they really have the support they claim to have.
 Since they have not authorized U.S. government entities to review it or use another auditing company, and this creates several doubts as to whether the support is real.

-Regarding the backing, a large part is in promissory notes or commercial papers, and this creates doubts because it is unknown which companies have the promissory notes or commercial papers backing USDT as part of the treasury.
+Regarding the backing, a large part is in promissory notes or commercial paper, and this raises doubts because it is not known which companies have the promissory notes or commercial paper backing USDT as part of the treasury.
 And IOUs or commercial paper account for 44.5% of the total reserves held by tether.

-Another relevant aspect is the growth of the TUSD supply, where we can see the market capitalization to know how many TUSD are in circulation.
-If there are 1.5 billion (American), it means that there must be support for those 1.5 billion TUSD in circulation.
-What is interesting is to see the market capitalization and its evolution, to see if it has a very fast growth and there is a large supply of TUSD, to see if there is backing or they have just created more TUSD without a real backing.
-So seeing if there is an increase in their supply is also a factor to look at and verify that it has been audited and verified that there is the same increase in the company’s bank accounts.
+Another relevant aspect is the growth of the BUSD supply, where we can see the market capitalization to know how many BUSD are in circulation.
+If there are 14 billion (American), it means that there must be support for those 14 billion BUSD in circulation.
+What is interesting is to see the market capitalization and its evolution, to see if it has a very fast growth and there is a large supply of BUSD, to see if there is backing or they have simply created more BUSD without a real backing.
+You can check this on a monthly basis with the audit reports.

-Let’s go with the aspects that pose a risk to TUSD and that may create some hesitation in using this stablecoin compared to others.
+Let’s go with the aspects that pose a risk to BUSD and that may create certain doubts in using this stablecoin compared to others.

-To conclude, let’s summarize the strengths and weaknesses of each one so that you can choose.
-Keep in mind that, in a stablecoin, what is most important and relevant is that it maintains its price at 1$, and that it has treasury in case something happens, to be able to recover your USDT or TUSD in dollars.
+To conclude, we will summarize the strengths and weaknesses of each one so that you can make your choice.
+Keep in mind that, in a stablecoin, what is most important and relevant is that it maintains its price at 1$, and that it has treasury in case something happens, to be able to recover your USDT or BUSD in dollars.

-I hope it has helped you to know in more detail how USDT and TUSD work and all the backing and information behind each one.
-Remember that if you don’t have an account with binance, you can create one just below.
+I hope it has helped you to know in more detail how USDT and BUSD work and all the backing and information behind each one.
+Remember that, if you don’t have an account with binance, you can create one just below.